highest mountain peak in india

 • Mammals: The region around Kanchenjunga is home to several endangered and rare mammal species.
 These include the snow leopard, red panda, Himalayan black bear, and musk deer.
 These animals have adapted to the cold and rugged terrain of the Himalayas.

-• Birds: Kanchenjunga is a birdwatcher’s paradise, with over 200 species of birds recorded in the area.
-Some notable species include the blood pheasant, Himalayan monal, satyr tragopan, and various species of eagles and vultures.
+• Birds: Kanchenjunga is a bird watcher with over 200 species of birds recorded in the area.
+Some notable species include the blood pheasant, Himalayan monal, satyr tragopan, and various eagles and vultures.

-• Insects and Amphibians: The rich vegetation supports a diverse array of insects and amphibians.
+• Insects and Amphibians: The rich vegetation supports various insects and amphibians.
 Butterflies, moths, and beetles are commonly seen, while the streams and ponds are home to various species of frogs and toads.

 3. Conservation Efforts